JClark-32/Live-to-Rock/Documentation/Development.md

 - Go to [xdebug](https://xdebug.org/wizard)

-- Paste that shit into the box and click the analyze button
+- Paste that into the box and click the analyze button

 - Download the `php_xdebug-3.4.2-8.3-ts-vs16-x86_64.dll` provided to you on the next page